Sky Max and Sky Showcase on NOW: Your questions answeredAug 5 | 1 min read

 Resident Alien: 3 reasons to love Alan Tudyk’s extra-terrestrial comedy on Sky One

 Based on the Dark Horse Comics series, Resident Alien takes the fish-out-of-water comedy to new levels with Alan Tudyk playing an marooned alien in the small town of Patience.

-Watch the Resident Alien Box Set on Sky One with NOW TV from January 28th
+Watch the Resident Alien Box Set on Sky One with NOW from January 28